-17. The capacity-building activities can be carried out at various levels, including at the national, regional and global levels.
+14. The capacity-building activities can be carried out at various levels, including at the national, regional and global levels.

-18. A range of actors may be involved in facilitating the delivery of capacity-building activities, including governments, research organizations, non-governmental organizations, the private sector and the Secretariat.
+15. A range of actors may be involved in facilitating the delivery of capacity-building activities, including governments, research organizations, non-governmental organizations, the private sector and the Secretariat.
 The identification of actors in this respect depends largely on national circumstances, needs and priorities.
-Against this background, the capacity-building activities outlined in the table below do not identify the actors who could carry out the capacity-building activities.

-19. Similarly, a range of target audiences may benefit from specific capacity-building activities, depending on national circumstances, needs and priorities.
-These audiences could include policymakers, administrative authorities, laboratory technicians and customs officers among others.20.
-When designing capacity-building interventions within the areas for capacity-building or based on the examples of activities outlined in the Capacity-Building Action Plan, actors and target audiences should be identified.
+16. Similarly, a range of target audiences may benefit from specific capacity-building activities, depending on national circumstances, needs and priorities.
+These audiences could include policymakers, administrative authorities, laboratory technicians and customs officers among others.

+17. When designing capacity-building interventions within the areas for capacity-building or based on the examples of activities outlined in the Capacity-Building Action Plan, actors and target audiences should be identified.
 As set out in the goals under the “enabling environment” of the Implementation Plan and the Capacity-building Action Plan, cooperation and collaboration as well as the provision of adequate resources are prerequisites for undertaking capacity-building activities in support of the implementation of the Protocol.

-C. Component on the Nagoya – Kuala Lumpur Supplementary Protocol on Liability and Redress

-21. The Nagoya – Kuala Lumpur Supplementary Protocol on Liability and Redress was adopted by the Conference of the Parties serving as the meeting of the Parties to the Protocol in 2010 (decision BS-V/11).
+18. The Nagoya – Kuala Lumpur Supplementary Protocol on Liability and Redress was adopted by the Conference of the Parties serving as the meeting of the Parties to the Protocol in 2010 (decision BS-V/11).
 The Strategic Plan for the Protocol, also adopted in 2010, included elements on liability and redress and the Supplementary Protocol.
 The Supplementary Protocol entered into force on 5 March 2018.

-22. A component on the Supplementary Protocol has been included in the Appendix below.
-The inclusion of a component on the Supplementary Protocol is intended to support the implementation of the Cartagena Protocol and to contribute to the effective implementation of the Supplementary Protocol, while recognizing that they are separate legal instruments and that obligations arising from these instruments only bind the Parties to the respective instrument.
+19. A component on the Supplementary Protocol has been included in the Appendix below.
+The inclusion of a component on the Supplementary Protocol is intended to support capacity building for the implementation of the Cartagena Protocol and to contribute to the effective implementation of the Supplementary Protocol, while recognizing that they are separate legal instruments and that obligations arising from these instruments only bind the Parties to the respective instrument.

 IV.
 EVALUATION AND REVIEW

-23. The Conference of the Parties serving as the meeting of the Parties to the Cartagena Protocol may decide to undertake a mid-term evaluation and final evaluation of the Implementation Plan and Capacity-building Action Plan.
+20. The Conference of the Parties serving as the meeting of the Parties to the Cartagena Protocol shall undertake a mid-term evaluation and may decide to undertake a final evaluation of the Implementation Plan and Capacity-building Action Plan.
 These evaluations may draw on information provided by Parties in their national reports, information on capacity-building activities and information in the Biosafety Clearing-House, among others.
 This information may be used to assess the extent to which the objectives of the Implementation Plan are being accomplished, including through capacity-building activities.

-24. The results of the fourth assessment and review of the effectiveness of the Cartagena Protocol and final evaluation of the Strategic Plan of the Cartagena Protocol will be used to establish a baseline for measuring progress in achieving the goals of the Implementation Plan.
+21. The results of the fourth assessment and review of the effectiveness of the Cartagena Protocol and final evaluation of the Strategic Plan of the Cartagena Protocol will be used to establish a baseline for measuring progress in achieving the goals of the Implementation Plan and the Capacity-building Action Plan.

 V. PRIORITIES AND PROGRAMMING

-25. The Conference of the Parties serving as the meeting of the Parties to the Cartagena Protocol may periodically set priorities to plan for and programme work to be undertaken within the time period of the Implementation Plan.
-This could include identifying milestones that lead to the achievement of the goals of the Implementation Plan.
+22. The Conference of the Parties serving as the meeting of the Parties to the Cartagena Protocol may periodically set priorities to plan for and programme work to be undertaken within the time period of the Capacity-building Action Plan.
+This might lead to the need for adjustments to the Capacity-building Action Plan.